Netflix Banks On Hip-Hop's Mass Appeal With 'Rapture'

 "It's easy to just get caught up in the music and the beats and ignore where it comes from," he says, breaking down his motivation behind Rapture, produced in conjunction with Mass Appeal, the hip-hop magazine, label and agency in which Nas — also profiled in the series — shares an ownership stake and where Jenkins serves as chief creative officer.
 "It's easy to sort of just treat it like candy.
 But, for me, to understand hip-hop is to understand the culture and climate from which it comes, because hip-hop is a reflection of the environment."

-In each hour-long episode, Jenkins uses access — the kind music journalists enjoyed when, instead of Twitter rants, artists relied on in-depth interviews to interface with fans — to add context to some of rap's most compelling and emergent artists.
+In each hour-long episode, Rapture uses access — the kind music journalists enjoyed when, instead of Twitter rants, artists relied on in-depth interviews to interface with fans — to add context to some of rap's most compelling and emergent artists.
 Days after 2 Chainz literally breaks a leg in the run-up to his Pretty Girls Like Trap Music tour, Rapture shows him turn lemons to pink lemonade with a matching wheelchair.
 Logic tells the story of his interracial upbringing, raised by a father who abused crack and a mother who rarely spared the rod.
 An episode shot by Jenkins tells the intergenerational hip-hop story of two Queens-bred artists — Nas and his protege, Mass Appeal signee Dave East — on opposite ends of their respective journeys.

 As a series focused on hip-hop's widespread dissemination, Rapture's scope in profile subjects is equally expansive.
 Episodes on white Oakland-bred rapper G-Eazy, notable producer Just Blaze and Bronx upstart A Boogie Wit Da Hoodie round out the season.
 It's the latest in a small but steady ramping up of hip-hop content on Netflix.
 Despite the company's decision to cancel director Baz Luhrmann's ambitious — and expensive, at a reported $10 million an episode — period series, The Get Down, after one season, hip-hop remains a major focus of its original music programming.
 Netflix would not reveal to NPR Music how much it paid to acquire Rapture, but the company plans to spend $8 billion overall this year on original movies and series, according to Forbes.